-The aggregate fee income which relates to the statutory audit of annual and consolidated financial statements for EU EEA member firms that belong to the PKFI network, as reported in the Firm Compliance Reporting 30 June 2017, is US \$143.83 million.
+The aggregate fee income which relates to the statutory audit of annual and consolidated financial statements for EU EEA member firms that belong to the PKFI network (see Appendix I), as reported in the Firm Compliance Reporting 30 June 2018, is US \$124.60 million.

-The PKF International (PKFI) network consists of member firms and correspondents in over 400 locations operating in 150 countries across five regions, providing assurance, accounting, tax and business advisory solutions.
-PKFI member firms have £0.914 billion (US \$1.187 billion, €1.041 billion) in aggregate fee income and approximately 16,700 employees (year end June 2017).
+The PKF International (PKFI) network consists of member firms and correspondents in over 400 locations operating in 150 countries across five regions, providing assurance, accounting, taxation and business advisory solutions.
+PKFI member firms have £1.139 billion (US \$1.504 billion, €1.288 billion) in aggregate fee income and approximately 18,000 employees (year end June 2018).